Implementation guide

 1.7 Information and records management responsibilities must be identified and addressed in all outsourced and service contracts, instruments and arrangements

-This new requirement clarifies what was implicit in the previous standard.
+This requirement clarifies what was implicit in the previous standards.

-An organisation must ensure that information and records management is addressed in all service contracts, instruments and arrangements.
+Your organisation must ensure information and records management is addressed in all service contracts, instruments and arrangements.

-An organisation’s strategy and policy must include responsibilities to ensure that information and records requirements are identified and addressed.
-An organisation must undertake risk assessments and address information and records management risks in contracts, instruments and arrangements that it agrees to.
+Your organisation’s strategy and policy must include responsibilities to ensure information and records requirements are identified and addressed.
+You must undertake risk assessments and address information and records management requirements in contracts, instruments and arrangements your organisation agrees to.

-functions, activities or services of the organisation being outsourced to an external provider
+functions, activities, or services outsourced to an external provider

-functions, activities or services being moved to cloud services or other service providers (internal or external to the New Zealand public sector).
+functions, activities, or services moved to cloud services or other service providers (internal or external to the New Zealand public sector).

-An organisation must ensure that the portability of information and records and associated metadata is assessed and appropriately addressed in outsourced and service contracts, instruments and arrangements.
+You must ensure the portability of your organisation’s information and records and associated metadata is assessed and appropriately addressed in any outsourced and service contracts, instruments and arrangements.

 Key guidance